ArianRai/Documentation/Typescript.md

 ### Type guards / Narrowing

-`typeof` operator : returns a string value representing the type of the variable.
+`typeof` : returns a string value representing the type of the variable.

 ```typescript
 const address = {